 Annual Events.
 Newly elected Councilmembers and Councilmembers-elect shall be invited to the annual Phillies dinner and advisory board appreciation event.
-3-1 Citizen Inquiries - Responses.
-A. Generally responses should be in the same form as received, i.e. letter with letter.
-However, when deemed to be more appropriate a different form may be used.
-B. Inquiries addressed to a specific Councilmember will be responded to by that Councilmember.
+Citizen Inquiries - Responses.
+A. 3-2 Λ. letter.
+However, when deemed to be more appropriate a different form may be used. В. Inquiries addressed to a specific Councilmember will be responded to by that Councilmember.
 C. Inquiries addressed to the whole Council, whether in one letter or duplicate letters to all Councilmembers, will be answered factually by the Mayor using language that indicates that he or she is responding for the Clearwater City Council.
 When needed, responses will be brought to Council for direction, prior to being sent.
 Mail will be routed to the appropriate staff to draft a response.
 Individual Councilmembers are not precluded from responding individually to express their opinion.
 D. Inquiries received which are not specifically addressed to the Council or its members will be answered by the City Manager or designated staff member.
-E. Inquiries and responses will be distributed, via e-mail, to all Councilmembers F. Form letters or emails may be acknowledged but will not require a customized response.
-3-2 Council Travel.
-Payment for travel expenses shall be in keeping with the charter and the City's travel code.
-Specific amounts of the Council's travel budget shall be allocated to each Councilmember during annual budget preparations.
-At the end of each fiscal year Councilmembers shall provide a report detailing that year's travel.
-Council approval shall be obtained prior to any member exceeding their annual allocation for travel.
-3-3 Departing Councilmembers' Gifts.
-Departing gifts shall be chosen in consultation with the outgoing members.
-The value of the gifts shall be a maximum of \$300 for one full term, \$500 for two full terms and \$600 for more than two full terms.
-One full term.
-Plaque, nameplate, letter, pewter tray with seal, Council pictures.
-Two full terms.
+E. Inquiries and responses will be distributed, via e-mail, to all Councilmembers.
+F. Form letters or emails may be acknowledged but will not require a customized G. response.
+Requests to support grant applications will be directed to the Council G. Assistant who will confirm with staff if a city application is being submitted for the same grant program.
+Council Travel.
+Payment for travel expenses shall be in keeping with the charter and 3-3 's travel code.
+Specific amounts of the Council's travel budget shall be ••• d to each Councilmember during annual budget preparations.
+At the end of cal year Councilmembers shall provide a report detailing that year's travel. approval shall be obtained prior to any member exceeding their annual allocatio on for travel. ng Councilmembers' Gifts.
+Departing gifts shall be chosen in consultation 3-4 outgoing members.
+The value of the gifts shall be a maximum of \$300 for one , \$500 for two full terms and \$600 for more than two full terms.
+0 ne full term.
+Plaque, nameplate, letter, pewter tray with seal , Council pictures. . . us full terme.
+Plaque, nomenlate, latter, City watch, Council nictures 1 vo full terms.
 Plaque, nameplate, letter, City watch, Council pictures.
-Three or more full terms.
-Plaque, nameplate, ring, collage or album, tray with seal, letter, gag gift, caricature.
-3-4
+Th iree or more full terms.
+Plaque, nameplate , ring, collage or album, tray with al, letter, gag gift, caricature.